 I was staying for two nights, which is the minimum time I would recommend when you consider the time getting there and the sheer size of the reserve.
 After a quick lunch, I spent the first afternoon hiking through the forest, followed by an ascent to the top of the lodge’s 85ft observation tower.
 From the summit you really appreciate the scale of the reserve and the challenge Mashpi face trying to preserve and protect it.
 After enjoying the panoramic views, I decided to channel my inner Bradley Wiggins and get a close up view of the forest’s canopy on the ‘sky bike’ – a self-propelled two-person bike (one cycles, the other admires the view) which gently glides through the trees.
 Being in the cloud forest, there were a couple of heavy showers (I was told there are two seasons at Mashpi, wet and very wet), but Mashpi provide ponchos, boots and there is a dry room back at the hotel so it wasn’t a problem.

 Meals at Mashpi are served in the hotel’s impressive restaurant, where the high ceilings and 30ft windows, mean diners never feel disconnected from their surroundings.
 Breakfast and lunch are both buffet, but dinner is a la carte.
-Lunches have an international feel to them, but dinner has a greater focus on local ingredients and flavours and can be paired with wines from across South America and the globe.
+Lunches have an international feel to them, but dinner has a greater focus on local ingredients and flavors and can be paired with wines from across South America and the globe.
 The food at Mashpi was always very good, but one of the highlights were the freshly made cookies which would be waiting for you when you arrived back from an excursion.
 This, combined with a refreshing juice and cool towel was a welcome sight after hiking through the incredibly humid forest.

 Birdwatching is one of the star attractions in the Mashpi reserve and coming from south-east London, where pigeons and magpies in Sainsbury’s car park are about as exotic as it gets, I was looking forward to seeing something a bit more exciting.
 I wasn’t disappointed and although I didn’t get to see all four hundred species which have been counted in the reserve, I did see tanagers, toucanets and the cock of the rock.
-Hardened birdwatchers would struggle not to be impressed at Mashpi, but the lodge isn’t just for guests who own a £500 pair of binoculars and only wear khaki.
+Hardened birdwatchers would struggle not to be impressed at Mashpi, but the lodge isn’t just for guests who own a $500 pair of binoculars and only wear khaki.
 There are countless excursions to choose from, including short and long nature trails, waterfalls to take a refreshing dip in, a journey on the sky-bike or dragon-fly and also a visit to the hummingbird garden and ‘Life Centre’, the latter of which is home to various moth and butterfly species.

 For the less active the lodge has been designed so you can enjoy the surroundings without stepping foot in the forest.
 The outdoor spa, the huge glass windows in the bedrooms and the viewing platform, where early risers can take a mug of freshly brewed Ecuadorian coffee and listen to the forest waking up all offer that experience, without having to put on your boots and poncho.
 For guests who come to experience the nature and wildlife of this biodiversity hotspot, you’ll be well catered for during the day and night.
 In fact, each evening the guides and biologists would deliver presentations on the conservation work taking place within the reserve as well as offering nocturnal trails when many of the insects are most active.